Dagmar Andres

-Dagmar Andres (born 3 December 1969 in Cologne) is a German accountant and politician of the Social Democratic Party (SPD) who served as a Member of the Bundestag from 2021 to 2025, representing the Euskirchen – Rhein-Erft-Kreis II district, and as member of the state parliament of North Rhine-Westphalia from 2012 to 2017.
+Dagmar Andres (born 3 December 1969) is a German accountant and politician of the Social Democratic Party (SPD) who served as a Member of the Bundestag from 2021 to 2025, representing the Euskirchen – Rhein-Erft-Kreis II district, and as member of the state parliament of North Rhine-Westphalia from 2012 to 2017.

 Life and career

 Andres trained as a tax assistant from 1992 to 1995 and worked in a tax consultancy and auditing firm in Hürth from 1995 to 2012.
 Parallel to her professional career, she completed her technical college entrance qualification from 1995 to 1996 and then attended the business school Kaufmännische Bildungsanstalten in Bonn, from which she graduated in 1999 as a state-certified business economist specialising in tax.
 From 1998 to 1999, she attended an accountancy course and graduated as a certified accountant (IHK).

 After being a member of the state parliament, she became head of the treasury and tax office of the municipality of Rommerskirchen in 2017.
 From 2019, she worked as a project manager for an independent provider of bilingual daycare centres before becoming a consultant for European Affairs, Politics & Associations at NRW.Bank in 2021.